stfc/PSyclone/doc/profiling.rst

 Profiling API
 -------------
 In order to be used with different profiling tools, PSyclone supports a simple profiling API.
-For each existing profiling tools a simple interface library needs to be implemented that maps the PSyclone profiling calls to the corresponding call for the profiling tool.
+For each existing profiling tool a simple interface library needs to be implemented that maps the PSyclone profiling calls to the corresponding call for the profiling tool.

-PSyclone utilises 4 profiling calls:
+PSyclone utilises 4 profiling calls which are described in the following sub-sections.

 ProfileInit()
 ~~~~~~~~~~~~~